GoogleChrome/web.dev/src/site/content/en/blog/disallow-synchronous-xhr/index.md

-With the [increased availability of `fetch()'](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Browser_compatibility) across browsers it's hoped that `XMLHTTPRequest()` can eventually be removed from the web platform.
+With the [increased availability of `fetch()'](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Browser_compatibility) across browsers it's hoped that `XMLHttpRequest()` can eventually be removed from the web platform.
 Browser vendors are in agreement about this, but it will take time.
 Deprecating one of its worst use cases is a first step that improves the user experience for everyone.